 - H.R.
 5331 (97th): A bill to amend the Internal Revenue Code of 1954 to terminate ...

 - H.R.
 5215 (97th): A bill to amend section 1979 of the Revised Statutes of the ...

 View All » (including bills from previous years)

 From Jan 1981 to Dec 1982, Smith missed 52 of 810 roll call votes, which is 6.4%.
-This is better than the median of 7.1% among the lifetime records of representatives serving in Dec 1982.
+This is on par with the median of 7.1% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.